 - Does the fee cover costs such as couriers?

 Missed deadlines can be incredibly frustrating and may even be damaging for your business.
 So it's important to agree timescales up front.
 Always make sure that enough time has been allowed for the design process and also for checking and sign off.
 Avoid rush jobs at all costs - any overtime may cost you more.
-Creative people are not always efficient so ask the prospective designer about their time-keeping and reliability.
+Ask the prospective designer about their time-keeping and reliability.

 Briefing the designer